SahandAsh/OpenField-Behavior-Analysis-DLC/README.md

 # Open-Field Behavioral Analysis Using DeepLabCut

-This project demonstrates a basic behavioral quantification workflow using DeepLabCut-based pose estimation in an open-field mouse experiment.
+This project demonstrates a DeepLabCut-based workflow for quantitative behavioral analysis in rodent open-field experiments.

+Using pose-estimation outputs, the pipeline extracts locomotion trajectories, movement velocity, spatial occupancy heatmaps, and distance-traveled metrics from tracked body-part coordinates.

+The project was developed as part of self-training in computational behavioral neuroscience and reproducible behavioral analysis workflows.

 The workflow includes:
 - Pose extraction from video